Connecting with Country through science

 Science student

 Stella Rose Lay’s foray into science began as a joyful hobby, and grew into a passion for protecting the planet.
-As a Gamberre (WA) woman, Stella Rose shares how gaining support from VU’s Indigenous Academic Unit, Moondani Balluk – as well as a unique internship program – have given her extra confidence to achieve her potential.
+After completing a Bachelor of Science, she is now studying for a Master of International Community Development.
+As a Gamberre (WA) woman, Stella Rose shares how gaining support from VU’s Indigenous Academic Unit, Moondani Balluk gave her extra confidence to achieve her potential.

 “Why science?
 Originally I fell in love with it because I was influenced by my Dad’s passion for geography.
 I would read everything about it – we’d go to the library and they’d find me tucked away reading an atlas!

-I also connected with Moondani Balluk Indigenous Academic Unit in first year.
-I’ve gone to them for guidance, and through them I gained an Indigenous women’s scholarship.
+“From my first year of uni, I felt supported.
+The teachers from VU First Year College were so helpful.
+I also connected with Moondani Balluk Indigenous Academic Unit .
+I go to them for guidance, and through them I gained an Indigenous women’s scholarship.

-My previous work has been in retail and hospitality, so my CareerTrackers internship got me real experience in a STEM-related field.
-It boosted my confidence and future career prospects.
+My previous work had been in retail and hospitality, so my CareerTrackers internship got me real experience in a STEM-related field.
+It boosted my confidence and career prospects.
+After graduating, I was able to secure a position as a Project Support Officer at the Department of Energy Environment and Climate Action (DEECA).

-Life can get full on, but with the VU Block Model, it’s more manageable because we are only focusing on one unit at a time, rather than four (like the traditional model), and three three-hour blocks of classes.
+Life can get full on, but with the VU Block Model, studying is more manageable because we focus on one unit at a time, rather than four (like the traditional model), and three three-hour blocks of classes.